anoopk84/twiddle_for_eap6/README.md

 Twiddle for EAP 6
 ===========================

-Twiddle for EAP 6 is fork of Twiddle included in EAP 5 to modifed to support EAP 6 by Kenjiro Nakayama.
+Twiddle for EAP 6 is fork of Twiddle included in JBoss EAP 5, and modified to support EAP 6 by Kenjiro Nakayama.

-*CAUTION*
-SOFTWARE ASSUMES NO RESPONSIBILITY FOR ERRORS OR OMISSIONS IN THE INFORMATION OR SOFTWARE*
+We, the author company contributor and

 Supported Version
 ---------------------------